Considering Caterpillar Diagnostic Boots? Updated Review 2019

 They have a good grip over sloppy surfaces.
 The outsole resists slip, oil, water, heat, and abrasion.

 Wide toe box.
 They reinforce the toe surface with a hardened layer which is made of rubber or rubber-vinyl composite.
 A badass abrasion resistance.
 There are soft and steel toe versions.
 Steel toe version has all the features and more.

 Break-in Time and Fitting

-These seem to run about a half-size larger for men, maybe sometimes one size; but then on hot days when you feet sweat there is a bit of room to minimize that.
-A small break in time is required, 1-3 days.
+These seem to run about a half-size larger for men, maybe sometimes one size; but then on hot days when your feet sweat there is a bit of room to minimize that.
+It requires a small break in time, 1-3 days.

-You can have electrical hazard which comes with the steel toe version.
+You can have an electrical hazard which comes with the steel toe version.